Yukon Island

 Yukon Island is an island in outer Kachemak Bay, an inlet of the Cook Inlet of south central Alaska.
 The island is located about 9 mi south of Homer.
 The island is archaeologically sensitive, with a number of sites documenting the prehistory of the bay.
-The Yukon Island Main Site, a National Historic Landmark, is a major shell midden site at which the pioneering archaeologist Frederica de Laguna was able to sequence 1500 years of the area's prehistory, and other sites have been found on the island since then.
+The Yukon Island Main Site, a National Historic Landmark, is a major shell midden site at which the archaeologist Frederica de Laguna was able to sequence 1500 years of the area's prehistory, and other sites have been found on the island since then.
 The island is now home to an educational retreat center.

 Description

 Yukon Island is a heavily wooded island, about 1 mi wide and 1.3 mi long.
 It has a rocky shoreline with steep, eroding cliffs, and a rugged interior forested with sitka spruce and hemlock.
 Its highest point has an elevation of about 500 ft.
 The island subsided by about 2 ft as a result of the 1964 Alaska earthquake, resulting in significant erosion along its shores.

 The island is located near the south shore of the mouth of Kachemak Bay, an inlet on the east side of Cook Inlet.
 The bay is a biologically rich environment in comparison to Cook Inlet and the outer shores of the Kenai Peninsula.
 Its location is of strategic benefit to small craft negotiating the coastline.